MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/sandboxing.md

 After you relinquish access to a resource, you'll need to return to step 4 again to re-establish access.
 If the Xamarin.Mac app is restarted, you must return to step 3 and re-resolve the bookmark.

 > [!IMPORTANT]
-> **Note:** Failure to release access to Security-Scoped URL resources will cause a Xamarin.Mac app to leak Kernel resources.
+> Failure to release access to Security-Scoped URL resources will cause a Xamarin.Mac app to leak Kernel resources.
 As a result, the app will no longer be able to add file system locations to its Container until it is restarted.

 ### The App Sandbox and code signing